kteja-ayinala/SW-Assurance-Term-Project/CodeAnalysis.md

 Code for authentication is found in many different places, which makes sense since it is a very basic, yet important security measure.
 PMD found many violations; however, the vast majority are stylistic.
 One common violation is "Logger calls should be surrounded by log level guards."
 The only violation of note is "[getInstance method always creates a new object and hence does not comply to Singleton Design Pattern behaviour.
 Please review](https://github.com/kteja-ayinala/SW-Assurance-Term-Project/blob/master/code%20review%20doc/DF1-7.xml)"

 2) Edit, save, or modify data to the cloud.
-(Encryption)
+(Encryption) [(1)](https://github.com/kteja-ayinala/SW-Assurance-Term-Project/blob/master/code%20review%20doc/TP-1.xml) <br>
+One of the most common potential vulnerability found by PMD is ‘Logger calls should be surrounded by log level guards.’
+Other medium level vulnerability found in encryption code is empty Catch Block.
+In this case, the error condition will be swallowed and the execution continues.

 3) Store and retrieve data from the database, drive.
 (Third-party)  [(1)](https://github.com/kteja-ayinala/SW-Assurance-Term-Project/blob/master/code%20review%20doc/TP-1.xml) [(2)](https://github.com/kteja-ayinala/SW-Assurance-Term-Project/blob/master/code%20review%20doc/TP-2.xml) [(3)](https://github.com/kteja-ayinala/SW-Assurance-Term-Project/blob/master/code%20review%20doc/TP-3.xml) [(4)](https://github.com/kteja-ayinala/SW-Assurance-Term-Project/blob/master/code%20review%20doc/TP-4.xml) <br>